guhjy/magicfor/README.md

 It is very easy.

-However, it becomes too much hassle to change such codes to store the result.
+However, it becomes too much hassle to change such codes to store printed results.
-You must prepare some containers with correct length for storing the result and change `print()` to assignment statements.
+You must prepare some containers with correct length for storing results and change `print()` to assignment statements.

 ```r